0glabs/0g-da-client/docs/spec/protocol-modules/storage/assignment.md

 ### Rollup Smart Contract

-When the rollup confirms its blob against the EigenDA batch, it checks that the `QuorumThreshold` for the blob is greater than the `AdversaryThreshold`.
+When the rollup confirms its blob against the ZGDA batch, it checks that the `QuorumThreshold` for the blob is greater than the `AdversaryThreshold`.
 This means that if the `ChunkLength` determined by the disperser is invalid, the batch cannot be confirmed as a sufficient number of nodes will not sign.